apartresearch/evaluations-starter/README.md

 From academia, Giudici et al. ([2024](https://www.sciencedirect.com/science/article/pii/S0957417423017220)) define a risk management framework for errors introduced by AI.
 Outside labs, Kokotajlo ([2022](https://www.lesswrong.com/posts/n3w3ww9Xuf8SngBfE/replacement-for-ponr-concept)) describes overpowering as an important metric.
 OpenAI's head of superalignment, Leike, describes ([2023](https://aligned.substack.com/p/self-exfiltration)) self-exfiltration as an important capability to mitigate due to the control implications.

 ## Science of Evaluations
-Apollo Research argues that if AI model evaluations (evals) want to have meaningful real-world impact, we need a [“Science of Evals"](https://www.apolloresearch.ai/blog/we-need-a-science-of-evals)
+Apollo Research argues that if AI model evaluations want to have meaningful real-world impact, we need a “Science of Evals" ([Apollo Research, 2024]((https://www.apolloresearch.ai/blog/we-need-a-science-of-evals))